💼 Career Guide

 Translate Your MOS

 What many veterans do not realize is that HR extends far beyond any single MOS.
 Every NCO who has written an evaluation report, counseled a subordinate, managed a profile or EO complaint, conducted training, or been through the promotion board process has performed core HR functions.
 The military's personnel system is essentially a massive HR operation β promotions, assignments, separations, benefits administration, and workforce planning.
 If you have led people in the military, you have HR experience that civilian companies need.
-The key is translating that experience into civilian HR terminology and supplementing it with industry certifications like SHRM-CP.
+The key is translating that experience into civilian HR terminology and supplementing it with industry certifications like the SHRM-CP.

 Why Veterans Excel in Human Resources